Art, Design & Photography

 The Art Department seeks to enable all pupils to realise their creative potential and gain an insight into their individual understanding and engagement with the world.

-Art and Design gives pupils the opportunity to respond creatively to their experiences and environment, to gain an understanding of other artists’ work and to express their ideas and feelings in a visual way.
+Art, Design & Photography gives pupils the opportunity to respond creatively to their experiences and environment, to gain an understanding of other artists’ work and to express their ideas and feelings in a visual way.
 It also helps to build confidence and self-esteem.